student-dis-DA2020/Capstone/README.md

 <li>If everything works you should be able to run the application and in the IDE and it will output some Spring Boot related information in the terminal.

-<li>With the application running you should be able to go to <code>localhost:8080/all</code> in a web browser and see a list of JSON formatted student objects cooresponding to the contents of the MongoDB.</li>
+<li>If everything worked, with the application running you should be able to go to <code>localhost:8080/all</code> in a web browser and see a list of JSON formatted student objects cooresponding to the contents of the MongoDB.</li>
 </ul>

+<li>[Postman](https://www.getpostman.com) is a good tool for checking endpoints/routes from the api<li>

 <h3>Endpoints</h3>

-Get list of all students ------- `GET localhost:8080/all`\
+Get list of all students ------- `GET http:/localhost:8080/all`\
 Get student by id----------`GET localhost:8080/all/{id}`\
 Get list of all students in Car-line--------- `GET localhost:8080/line`\
 Add student to Car-line------`POST localhost:8080/line/{id}`\